 My guide told me it’s not uncommon for visitors to spend hours reading one of Selig family’s diaries or flipping through papers on one of their desks.
 One family of visitors even spent an entire day, from opening until closing, trying to solve the mystery.

-And, yes, she assured me, there is an explanation for what happened to the Selig family, if you look hard enough.
+And, yes, she assured me, there is an explanation for what happened to the Selig family if you look hard enough.
 Their fate isn’t just conjecture.

-Avoiding the Crowds at Santa Fe’s House of Eternal Return
+When to Visit Santa Fe's House of Eternal Return

 Because the House of Eternal Return is so popular, there can be lines to get inside.
 To avoid the crowds, Meow Wolf actually recommends arriving after 4:30 p.m. and staying until closing (8 p.m. on Sunday, Monday, Wednesday and Thursday, or 10 p.m.
 Friday and Saturday).
 Or, planning to visit on Sunday when it is usually quieter.